nfriedly/set-cookie-parser/README.md

 ```

 This behavior may become a default part of parse in the next major release, but requires the extra step for now.

+Note that the `fetch()` spec now includes a `getSetCookie()` method that provides un-combined `Set-Cookie` headers.
+This library will automatically use that method if it is present.

 ## API